 Proposal for record date for dividend (item 8 (d) on the agenda)

-Proposal for election of the board of directors and the auditors and resolution on fees for the directors and the auditors (items 9 – 12 on the agenda)
+Proposal for election of the board of directors and the auditor and resolution on fees for the directors and the auditor (items 9 – 12 on the agenda)

-The number of directors is proposed to be seven, with no deputy directors.
-The nomination committee proposes re-election of Göran Carlson, Stefan Charette, Magnus Johansson, Staffan Jufors, Arne Karlsson and Annika Sten Pärson.
-Further, new election of Cecilia Löf is proposed.
+The number of directors is proposed to be six (previously seven), with no deputy directors.
+The nomination committee proposes re-election of Göran Carlson, Magnus Johansson, Staffan Jufors, Arne Karlsson and Annika Sten Pärson.
+Further, new election of Carina Olson is proposed.
 Göran Carlson is proposed be re-elected chairman of the board of directors.
+Stefan Charette and Cecilia Löf have declined re-election.

-The nomination committee further proposes two auditors and two deputy auditors to be elected.
-The nomination committee proposes re-election of Ann-Christine Hägglund and election of Bror Frid as the company’s auditors and re-election of Christine Rankin Johansson and Cesar Moré as the company’s deputy auditors, all for the period until the end of the annual general meeting in 2015.
+The nomination committee further proposes a registered auditing firm be elected as the company’s auditor.
+The nomination committee proposes election of Öhrlings PricewaterhouseCoopers AB as the company’s auditor for the period until the end of the annual general meeting 2016.
+The auditor-in-charge is Bror Frid.

-Fees to the directors for the period up to and including the annual general meeting 2015 are proposed to be slightly increased in relation to the previous year.
-The chairman of the board of directors shall receive SEK 525,000 (500,000) and each of the other directors shall receive SEK 210,000 (200,000).
+Fees to the directors for the period up to and including the annual general meeting 2016 are proposed to be slightly raised in relation to the previous year.
+The chairman of the board of directors shall receive SEK 540,000 (525,000) and each of the other directors shall receive SEK 215,000 (210,000).
 In addition, unchanged consideration for committee work shall be allocated as follows: the chairman of the audit committee SEK 100,000, each member of the audit committee SEK 50,000, the chairman of the compensation committee SEK 50,000 and each member of the compensation committee SEK 25,000.

 Fees to the auditors in respect of services performed are proposed to be paid on current account.